On holiday Gastroenteritis advice

 Can I make a claim?

-Your tour operator is responsible for your safety if you booked a package holiday to an all-inclusive hotel, and under The Package Travel Regulations 1992, they should take reasonable steps to do so.
+Your tour operator is responsible for your safety if you booked a package holiday to an all-inclusive hotel, and under The Package Travel and Linked Travel Arrangements Regulations 2018, they should take reasonable steps to do so.
 If you suffer a holiday illness that could have been prevented, then you might be able to claim compensation from them.

 What do I need to do to claim for Gastroenteritis?